thumblemonks/riot/README.markdown

 ## Contributing

-Riot is still in its infancy, so both the internal and external API may change radically.
+Riot is still pretty new and is slowly solidifying its internal and external API.
 That being said, we would love to hear any thoughts and ideas, and bug reports are always welcome.
 We hang out in `#riot` on `irc.freenode.net`.

 The code is hosted on [GitHub](http://github.com), and can be fetched with [Git](http://git-scm.com) by running: